Next.js Routing: A Complete Beginner Guide

 In a website, different URLs often correspond to different content or functionality.

-For example, a URL such as https://example.com/products generally show a page with a list of products, while https://example.com/about lead to an "About Us" page.
+For example, a URL such as https://example.com/products generally shows a page with a list of products, while https://example.com/about leads to an "About Us" page.

 Routing ensures that accurate content is displayed for each URL.